MortenGredal/gamer-match-a-noob-project/TASKDESCRIPTION.md

         Gamers individual interests with their levels (noob, pro, invincible)

-    Search API based on gamers levels, games and geography for auto-matching API to give credits to individual users
+    Search API based on gamers levels, games and geography for auto-matching API to give credit to individual users
-    API to get the gamer with maximum credits for each game based on their levels.
+    API to get the gamer with maximum credit for each game based on their levels.

 Make sure you use a full REST API convention and that you return the correct error codes when necessary.
 If you posses the skills, using GraphQL endpoints is also an option.